Tada-Project/tada/README.md

 ## Using Tada

-The Tada tool is currently under heavy development and is not yet feature complete.
+Since the Tada tool is currently under heavy development, it is not yet feature complete.
 In the future, its documentation will feature examples of how to run the tool to automatically suggest the likely worst-case order-of-growth function for a provided Python function.